UsableNet's Research team reveals the most targeted regions and industries for ADA Web Accessibility related law suits in 2018.

 Florida saw:

-384 lawsuits filed related to web accessibility in the first six months of 2018.
+• 384 lawsuits filed related to web accessibility in the first six months of 2018.

-An average of 64 cases filed per month in 2018
+• An average of 64 cases filed per month in 2018

-20% increase in lawsuits month over month in the first six months of 2018.
+• 20% increase in lawsuits month over month in the first six months of 2018.

 New York on the other hand saw:

-577 lawsuits related to web accessibility in the first six months of 2018
+• 577 lawsuits related to web accessibility in the first six months of 2018

-An average of 96 cases filed per month in 2018
+• An average of 96 cases filed per month in 2018

-31% increase in lawsuits month over month in the first six months.
+• 31% increase in lawsuits month over month in the first six months.

 Retail is top of the list with 31%, followed by Travel and Hospitality with 14% and Food Services and Banking and Financial are both tied with 12%.

-Retail 31%; Travel and Hospitality 14%; Food Services 12%; Banking and Financial 12%; Other 9%; Self-Service 4% Healthcare is 3%; Fitness and Wellness 3%; Digital Media, Insurance, Entertainment and Leisure, Education and Real Estate Agencies and Properties are all at 2%; finally Automotive, Fuel Industry, and Telecommunications are at 1%.
+Who else is on the list?
+Other 9%; Self-Service 4% Healthcare is 3%; Fitness and Wellness 3%; Digital Media, Insurance, Entertainment and Leisure, Education and Real Estate Agencies and Properties are all at 2%; finally Automotive, Fuel Industry, and Telecommunications are at 1%.

-The next major section paints a picture of the Litigation Support.
 Over 400 law firms are engaged in helping companies.
 With New York and Florida law firms leading the pack in representation.

-A small bar graph is shown with the following break down of litigation support: six law firms represent 25% of the total ADA cases; another 20 law firms represent the second 25% and the remaining 397 law firms make up the final 50% of ADA litigation.
+Six law firms represent 25% of the total ADA cases; another 20 law firms represent the second 25% and the remaining 397 law firms make up the final 50% of ADA litigation.

-Companies should be prepared to protect themselves through proactive and ongoing web accessibility efforts, and be ready to have those efforts documented and confirmed by outside expert consultants and internal or external legal counsel.
+Companies should be prepared to protect themselves through proactive and ongoing web accessibility efforts and be ready to have those efforts documented and confirmed by outside expert consultants and internal or external legal counsel.

-Given the current Administration’s aversion to increased regulation, it is unlikely that the DOJ will re-start its website accessibility rule making any time soon...In the meantime, we expect website accessibility lawsuits will continue to be filed at a record pace throughout the United States.
+Given the current Administration’s aversion to increased regulation, it is unlikely that the DOJ will re-start its website accessibility rule-making any time soon...In the meantime, we expect website accessibility lawsuits will continue to be filed at a record pace throughout the United States.

 Sources: